Introduction -

 Tunicata are marine, including both plankton and the sessile sea squirts.
 Here the pharynx takes the form of a mucus net that captures food particles.
 A few retain a tail and notochord but most lose them to become sac-like adults, which filter water driven between two siphons by cilia.
 They are hermaphrodites but some also form budding colonies.

 Pyridoacridines are common in a few families and give some red to blue colours.
 Among styelids there are styelsamines in Eusynstyela.
-The polycitorids Cystodytes have a various types like ascididemin or purple shermilamines and kuanoniamines, and the former two are also representative of didemnids, respectively in Didemnum and Trididemnum.
+The polycitorids Cystodytes have various types like ascididemin or purple shermilamines and kuanoniamines, and the former two are also representative of didemnids, respectively in Didemnum and Trididemnum.

 Actinopterygii, the ray-finned fish, and the following classes are all vertebrates – the notochord is generally replaced by a vertebral column forming part of an internal skeleton.
 In most this also includes an arch-derived jaw and two sets of paired fins or limbs.
 Many kinds breathe with paired lungs in addition to gills, or more often instead of them.